A Short History of Central Gardens’ Arboretum

-To benefit from this terrific neighborhood perk, you must be a member of the CGA and request a free tree to be planted on your property by completing the brief form on this page.
+To benefit from this terrific neighborhood perk, you must be a member of the CGA and request a tree to be planted on your property by completing the brief form on this page.
 Trees are offered on a first come-first serve basis as long as the budget is available.
-Greg Touliatos & Associates, Inc. was selected by the CGA board to conduct the homeowner property evaluation and perform the tree installation.
+Trees are valued at $350.
+Urban Earth was selected by the CGA board to conduct the homeowner property evaluation and perform the tree installation.
 Each applicants garden is carefully evaluated for soil, light, and aesthetics.
 A tree will be suggested which they feel meets the criteria, along with photo(s) to demonstrate the species/cultivar suggested.

 If an arboretum tree is available and appropriate it may be suggested.
-Arboretum trees are only appropriate for front gardens.
-When an arboretum tree is accepted, the homeowner grants permission for a small plaque to be placed at the tree with the common and scientific name of the tree.
+When an arboretum tree is accepted, the homeowner grants permission for a small plaque to be placed at the tree with the common and scientific name of the tree if appropriate.

-To request a tree, complete the form and a member of our Beautification Committee will contact you.
+To request a tree, complete the form and a member of our board will contact you.

 Central Gardens AssociationP.O.
 Box 41382 • Memphis, TN 38174-1382